 Learn to love leftovers

-"I put anything, even leftover pastas for dinner ... in the lunchbox ...
-I find if I do mini pies and quiches the thing people say to me is 'Oh my gosh my kids won't eat that because it's cold' whereas like my kids have always eaten them in a lunchbox so they haven't been trained to think that you have to have it hot.
+"I put anything, even leftover pastas for dinner, in the lunchbox.
+I find if I do mini pies and quiches, the thing people say to me is 'Oh my gosh, my kids won't eat that because it's cold'.
+My kids have always eaten them in a lunchbox so they haven't been trained to think that you have to have it hot.
 So it's how you condition your kids to eat.
-So I've just conditioned them to eat in a way that really suits me” Barb explains.
+I've just conditioned them to eat in a way that really suits me,” Barb explains.

 Definitely do dips